Accelerated Degree Programs

 - Meet GPA requirements

-BBA in Accounting / MS in Accounting and Financial Analysis
+B.B.A.
+Accounting to M.S.
+Accounting and Financial Analysis

 B.S.Ed.
 Health and Physical Education to M.S.
 Health and Sport Science: Health Education

-B.S.Ed Special Education Mild/Moderate / MED Special Education - Autism Spectrum Disorders
+B.S.Ed.
+Special Education Mild/Moderate to M.Ed.
+Special Education-Autism Spectrum Disorders

 HEALTH & NATURAL SCIENCE

 B.S.
-Health and Human Performance: Recreation/Fitness to M.S.
+Health and Human Performance: Fitness Management to M.S.
 Health and Sport Science: Sport Administration/Management

 - Completed a minimum of seventy-two (72) undergraduate credit hours with a minimum of twelve (12) hours completed in a major field of study, including credits earned from advanced placement and prior learning assessment.